Codesai/website/_i18n/es/_posts/2022-11-23-caring-work-and-concerns.md

 <a name="nota10"></a> [10] We like the poker planning dynamics because it is a quick and simple diverge-and-converge collaboration method that helps reduce [information cascades](https://en.wikipedia.org/wiki/Information_cascade) in the team due to power differential and anchoring.

-<a name="nota11"></a> [11] Experiments consisted of research about alternative solutions or tools to address a concern that we might use.
-We called them experiments to explicitly distinguish them from [spikes](https://en.wikipedia.org/wiki/Spike_(software_development)), so that we avoid the usage of caring work time for spikes which should be used only to reduce uncertainty in features.
+<a name="nota11"></a> [11] Experiments consisted of researching alternative solutions or tools that we might use to address a concern.
+We called them experiments to explicitly distinguish them from [spikes](https://en.wikipedia.org/wiki/Spike_(software_development)), so that we avoided the usage of caring work time for spikes which, we think, should be used to reduce uncertainty in features.

 <a name="nota12"></a> [12] They don’t use the term caring work, but they mean the same, “not working on features”.